 - i.
 The Company's main interest rate risk arises from long-term borrowings issued at variable rates expose the Company to cash flow interest rate risk which is partially offset by cash and cash equivalents held at variable rates.
-For the years ended December 31, 2021 and 2020, the Company's borrowings at variable rate were mainly denominated in New Taiwan dollars. - ii.
-If the borrowing interest rate of New Taiwan dollars had increased/decreased by 1% with all other variables held constant, profit, net of tax for the years ended December 31, 2021 and 2020 would have increased/decreased by \$1,600 and \$3,200, respectively.
+For the years ended December 31, 2022 and 2021, the Company's borrowings at variable rate were mainly denominated in New Taiwan dollars. - ii.
+If the borrowing interest rate of New Taiwan dollars had increased/decreased by 1% with all other variables held constant, profit, net of tax for the years ended December 31, 2022 and 2021 would have increased/decreased by \$6,320 and \$1,600.
 The main factor is that changes in interest expense result in floating-rate borrowings.